 Community service classes reflect the needs and interests of the citizens of Onslow County.
 These classes provide new avenues for personal development, skills training, cultural enrichment, and lifelong learning.
-Course offerings may include arts and crafts, sewing, motorcycle safety, defensive driving, and wellness.
+Course offerings may include arts, crafts, cooking, upholstering, sewing, motorcycle safety, defensive driving, and wellness.
+The College reserves the right to refuse admission to any student whose enrollment or continued presence is considered a risk for campus safety or disruption of the educational process.
+Prior disciplinary records may be considered when students seek admission to the College.